-The trolley museum building is open seven days a week from 9:00 AM to 4:00 PM during the late spring, summer and fall months May through December except Christmas, New Years and Thanksgiving Days.
-During the winter months, January through April, the trolley museum building is open Wednesday through Sunday from 10:00 AM to 4:00 PM.
+In 2015, the trolley museum building will be open seven days a week from 9:00 AM to 4:00 PM throughout the year.
+Except Thanksgiving, Christmas and New Year's Days.
 The entrance is at 300 Cliff Street, Scranton, PA 18503 on the grounds of the Steamtown National Historic Site adjacent to downtown.
 (Exit 185 off Interstate 81).
 Follow the signs to Steamtown and you can’t miss us!
 Phone: (570) 963-6590.

 During the operating season, the trolley excursion will depart from the main passenger platform of the Steamtown National Historic Site.
 Trips are scheduled at 10:30 AM, 12:00 Noon, 1:30 PM and 3:00 PM Thursday through Sunday.
 Please note that tickets for the trolley excursion are sold at the Trolley Museum building and are not available on the car.
 The trolley excursion boarding area is between the Trolley Museum building and the main Steamtown facilities.